-The caustic soda based detergent Murphy’s Stericleanse contains a sequesterant.
-Any hygiene product that contains a sequesterant is perfect to use in hard water areas to prevent scale build-up.
+The caustic soda based detergent Murphy’s Stericleanse contains a sequestrant.
+Any hygiene product that contains a sequestrant is perfect to use in hard water areas to prevent scale build-up.

 Another detergent that Murphy’s can offer is our manufactured Antiformin S, this sequestered blend of sodium hypochlorite and caustic is ideal because of its low cost and its highly effective dual-purpose nature, as a detergent and sterilant, due to its presence of chlorine, however, temperatures of this product should not exceed 50°C.